 - Lindamood-Bell helps children and adults improve language processing — the foundation of all communication and learning.

 - Occupational therapy

 - A resource for occupational therapy resources.
 “The therapeutic use of work, self-care, and play activities to increase development and prevent disability.
-It may include adaptation of task or environment to achieve maximum independence and to enhance the quality of life.”
+It may include an adaptation of task or environment to achieve maximum independence and to enhance the quality of life.”

 - Vision therapy

 - ASAT is a not-for-profit organization of parents and professionals committed to improving the education, treatment, and care of people with autism.

 - The Importance of Play